unordentlich/ivao-traffic-warner/README.md

 Traffic data is pulled from the official IVAO network using the [Whazzup V2 API](https://wiki.ivao.aero/en/home/devops/api/whazuup/how-to-retrieve-v2).
 Due to regulations, the update interval is set to 20 seconds.
 You can change this by updating the `INTERVAL_TIME` const in the index.js file

+The `airports.json` data got fetched from the great project [openflights](https://github.com/jpatokal/openflights/blob/master/data/airports.dat) and converted programmatically into a JSON format.

 ---

 ## 🤝 Contributions